Teeth Whitening

 Initial consultation: The dentist examines the patient's teeth to ensure they are suitable for whitening.
 They also check for dental issues such as cavities or gum disease that might need treatment before whitening.

-Teeth cleaning & polishing: A thorough cleaning is performed to remove plaque, tartar, and stain which ensures the whitening agent can work effectively on the teeth's surface.
+Teeth cleaning & polishing: A thorough cleaning is performed to remove plaque, tartar, and stains, which ensures the whitening agent can work effectively on the teeth's surface.

 Application of protective barriers: The dentist applies a protective gel or rubber shield to the gums to prevent irritation from the whitening agents.